Tim Whiten: Commissions

 In 1966, Whiten created a monumental sculpture (45 foot) erected in Jasper State Recreation Site, Oregon.

 Artist residencies

 In 1974, Whiten participated in a residency at Pennsylvania State University, College Park, PA, and was made a Fellow of the Arts & Humanistic Studies program.
 In 1977, he created Morada, a site-specific installation with ritual at Artpark in Lewiston, NY.
 Between 2001 and 2002, Whiten participated in the Sacatar Residency Fellowship in Itaparica, Bahia, Brazil.

 Awards and memberships

 In 1989, Tim Whiten received the Distinguished Leadership Award, for Extraordinary Service to the Arts, from the American Biographical Institute.
 He was given the 1999/2000 Faculty of Fine Arts Dean's Teaching Award, York University, Toronto.
 In 2008, Whiten was selected as a finalist for the Premier's Award for Excellence in the Arts, given by the Government of Ontario.
 He is a member of the Royal Canadian Academy of Arts.

+In 2022, Whiten won the Gershon Iskowitz Prize at the AGO.
+In 2023, he was awarded the Governor General's Award in Visual and Media Arts for Artistic Achievement.